ibm-cloud-architecture/refarch-integration/README.md

 ## The Current Physical Deployment and Installation
 The  Current Physical deployment includes six servers, we are describing how installations were done in separate git hub repository so you can replicate the configuration if you want.
 It should take you 1 to 2 hours per server.
+As an alternate and easier approach we are delivering a Vagrant file and explanation on how to use it [here](vm/README.md)
 * DB2 server read [this note](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-db2#db2-server-installation)
 * Liberty App server read [this article](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal/blob/master/docs/liberty-server.md)
 * IBM Integration Bus see [this article]().